WGS-standards-and-analysis/datasets/README.md

 ## Installation

 Grab the latest stable release under the releases tab.
 If you are feeling adventurous, use `git clone`!
+Include the scripts directory in your path.
+For example, if you downloaded this project into your local bin directory:

+    $ export PATH=$PATH:$HOME/bin/datasets/scripts

 ## For the impatient